Data exchange via SFTP server

 How do I create and setup an SFTP account?

-To authenticate to the server you’ll need to create an RSA key pair.
-We’ll do this using the free application OpenSSH.
+To authenticate with the SFTP server, you need an RSA key pair.
+This can be created using the free application OpenSSH.

 POWERSHELLwinget install Microsoft.OpenSSH.Beta